makersacademy/chitter-challenge/README.md

 ```
 - db cleaning raketask truncates the database before each test

-### What to do differently

-With more time it would be great to:
-- Add the email notification functionality
+### Extending the application

+Future features include:
+- Email notifications
-- Add replies and likes
+- Replies and favourites
-- Use an ORM such as Active Record
-- Deploy to Heroku
+- Building a frontend interface with React or vanilla JS

 ## User Stories